dsd-meetme/frontend/README.md

 1. This must be installed on the root of the virtual host

 #How to test locally
-You can run a local web server that bootstraps the application on port 8080 by typing on your terminal 'gulp serve'
+You can run a local web server that bootstraps the application on port 8080 by typing on your terminal `gulp serve`